-As shown in Figure 6 and Figure 7, both Memcached get experiment and Paxos experiment show the same trend: when the load is low (i.e., lower than 2000K messages/s in Memcached and 500K messages/s in Paxos), using PostMan will actually introduce extra latency, because of the additional processing at the helper; when the load grows, the latency of the original systems will grow as well due to queuing delay and when these systems are close to saturation, their latency jumps, which is what happens when the service experiences bursty traffic.
+As shown in Figs. 7 and 8, both Memcached get experiment and Paxos experiment show the same trend: when the load is low (i.e., lower than 2000K messages/s in Memcached and 500K messages/s in Paxos), using PostMan will actually introduce extra latency, because of the additional processing at the helper; when the load grows, the latency of the original systems will grow as well due to queuing delay and when these systems are close to saturation, their latency jumps, which is what happens when the service experiences bursty traffic.
 PostMan can offload their overhead of packet processing to helpers and thus can improve their maximum throughput, which reduces their queuing delay in a range of loads: for Memcached get experiments, PostMan can reduce the latency if the load is between 2000K and 6000K messages/s; for Paxos, PostMan can reduce its latency if the load is between 500K and 5000K messages/s.
+For ETC workload, when the bandwidth of helpees is saturated, PostMan can improve throughput by 1.6x; for USR workload, the throughput can be increased by 2.9×.
 Memcached set experiments do not benefit from PostMan, because as shown in our profiling, its bottleneck is lock contention, which has nothing to do with packet processing.
-This set of experiments show that PostMan is effective for a wide range of loads, but it does have its limits: that's why it is complementary to data migration, which does not have such limits but requires a longer time to be effective.
+This set of experiments show that PostMan is effective for a wide range of loads, but it does have its limits:

-Figure 8: The throughput with different payload sizes for Linux and Linux + PostMan (PostMan enables up to six helper nodes).
+Fig. 7.
+The latency with different load for Memcached and Memcached + PostMan (64-byte payloads; PostMan enables up to five helper nodes).